Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: MML - Challenges and Opportunities

 \subsection{Modality Collapse}

-Modality collapse is a phenomenon that occurs in MML, where a model trained on multiple modalities may become over-reliant on a single modality, to the point where it ignores or neglects the other modalities~\cite{javaloy2022mitigating}.
-Recent work explored the reasons and theoretical understanding of modality collapse~\cite{huang2022modality}, but counter-actions need active investigation by the ML community.
+Modality collapse is a phenomenon that occurs in MML, where a model trained on multiple modalities may become over-reliant on a single modality, to the point where it ignores or neglects the other modalities \cite{javaloy2022mitigating}.
+Recent work explored the reasons and theoretical understanding of modality collapse \cite{huang2022modality}.
+However, the counter-actions needed to balance model dependence on data modalities require active investigation by the ML community.